TechnologyBrewery/prime/README.md

 2.)
 Ensure that you have [Krausening](https://bitbucket.org/cpointe/krausening) configured, minually specifying the following values in the Krausening-managed `prime.properties`:

 ## Option 2 - specify schema in web.xml ##
- - This option works well when you just need to have a different schema for each deployment.
+*This option works well when you just need to have a different schema for each WAR deployment.*

 1.)
-Add an extra configuration parameter to each web.xml files that specifies the schema that prime should use for migrations.
+Add an extra configuration parameter to each web.xml file in order to specify the schema that prime should use for migrations.

 ```
 #!xml